jeremybrenner/dom_exercises/events/README.md

 ## Questions

 - What does `event.preventDefault()` do?
+//its prevents the default behavior of events that would cause a page to reload
 - Why do we listen for the `submit` event on a `<form>` instead of listening for the `click` event on the submit button?
+ //because a user may not click to submit- they may use a key like enter, which would trigger default behavior.
 - What does the `window`'s `load` event allow us to do?
+//It allows us to load scripts in the head.
+Otherwise the JS is maniuplating DOM elements before they are loaded.